tjhickey724/compiler_design/notes/parsing/overview.md

 and to generate the code.

 If the grammar satisfies certain syntactic properties, we can easily construct an efficient parser for that grammar.
-The main kinds of grammars consider in compiler design are as follows (where $k\ge 0$ is a integer specifying the "lookahead" needed by the parser).
+The main kinds of grammars considered in compiler design are as follows (where $k\ge 0$ is a integer specifying the "lookahead" needed by the parser).
 * [LL(k) - recursive descent parsers](./recursive_descent.md)
 * LR(k) - shift-reduce parsers with
 * SLR - simple LR parsers